 Bradford J. Badke

 Jim is an established lead trial counsel with numerous recent jury and bench trial victories in bet-the-company cases in courtrooms across the country.
 His litigation successes for client Nova Biomedical, which faced formidable opposition from three leading life sciences companies, are highlighted in a recent Forbes magazine article.
 Jim has been featured as American Lawyer's “Litigator of the Week” for his successes in the landmark Therasense inequitable conduct case.
 Further on the basis of his work on this case, Jim and his team were recently ranked number 1 in the nation “lawyers to the innovators” by the Financial Times in its Innovative Lawyers Report “FT Law 25.”

 In addition to his trial work, Jim appears regularly before the Court of Appeals for the Federal Circuit, having argued six cases before the Court in the past two years, including one (Therasense) in which the Court sat en banc.
 Benchmark Appellate has named Jim as a Court of Appeals for the Federal Circuit “Star,” one of less than fifty lawyers in the country to achieve this distinction.

 Jim has received extensive positive feedback from clients, judges and attorney ranking institutions.

 - Chambers USA ranks Jim as a leading lawyer “on the back of extensive praise for his trial skills,” and quoted a client who said “his cross examination skills are the best I've seen, he's good on his feet, and he quickly establishes a real presence and credibility with the jury.”
-Another client is quoted as saying that Jim is “intelligent, calm, client focused” and “an articulate orator” in trial situations.
+Other “sources single out his ‘insightful and creative strategies’ which have proved to be ‘stunningly successful.’”
 Overall, Chambers states that he “is a seasoned patent litigator with a track record of success in the biotechnology, medical devices and pharmaceuticals spheres.
 He is a go-to for abbreviated New Drug Application litigation under the Hatch-Waxman Act.”